 - Total Expenses: $5770 / yr

 Not sure if that’s the proper way to do a balance sheet.
 Lol, I’m obviously not an accountant But basically I’m paying more than $700 out of my own pocket every year.
 I’m not surprised though.
 If you think about it, I’m really only putting down $20,000 of my own hard earned money which is about 13% of the land’s entire value.
 The remaining balance is financed one way or another, we’re talking about serious leverage here.
 This is what’s known in the mortgage industry as a high ratio loan, lol.
 Some readers might think I must be high on paint thinner.
 What kind of loony investor would put $20,000 of his own money into something that clearly will give him a negative return!
 He would be better off putting that money under his bed.
-He should at least save enough for a proper down payment, and not rely on his credit line.
+He should at least save enough for a proper down payment like 20% or higher, and not rely on his credit line.

 I agree that the conventional way of analyzing cashflow would label my farm purchase as a bad decision.
 However many of my investment ideas are anything but conventional, and this is yet another example Despite losing $707.50 a year, I still think this is a good investment.
 I have 4 reasons for this.